bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 In this simplified code sample, we define a function **`processArrayAsync`** that takes an array and an index as parameters.
 Inside this function, we process each element of the array one by one using **`setTimeout`**.
 This allows each element to be processed asynchronously, giving the main thread time to handle other tasks and maintain responsiveness

 It's important to note that even when we provide a timeout of 0 milliseconds, [the browser may delay the execution slightly](https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html).
-To mitigate this effect and ensure that the main thread still remains unblocked, we can introduce a deadline of 40 milliseconds.
+To mitigate this effect and ensure that the main thread still remains unblocked, **we can introduce a deadline of 40 milliseconds**.
 This allows more work to be completed swiftly without noticeably impacting the user experience.

 ```tsx
 // Define a function to process a single element